VishalAarya89/Data-Analysis-Visualization-Expertise/README.md

 ## 1. Executive Summary

-This report analyzes a dataset of **300 residential properties** to identify the key factors driving house prices, compare value across locations and property types, and provide actionable recommendations for buyers, sellers, and investors.
+This report analyzes **300 residential properties** to identify the key factors affecting house prices and provides insights for buyers, sellers, and investors.

-The average property price in this dataset is **₹24,883,658**, with **Area** emerging as the strongest price driver (correlation = 0.80).
+The analysis shows that **property area is the strongest predictor of price**, while location significantly influences market value.

 ## 2. Dataset Overview